CtrlK

 Completeness

-Clearly answers both 'what' (queries Azure Monitor logs, detects suspicious operations, builds KQL queries) and 'when' (explicit 'Use when investigating suspicious Azure tenant activity or building cloud SIEM detections').
+Clearly answers both what (queries Azure Monitor logs, detects suspicious operations, builds KQL queries) and when ('Use when investigating suspicious Azure tenant activity or building cloud SIEM detections') with explicit trigger guidance.

 3 / 3